kenwals/shinrin-yoku/README.md

 4. Page title was too long for mobile phone viewing , it was causing the hamburger button onto a new line.
 Fix was made by adding a media query to allow the h1 title font size reduced for smaller screens.
 4. CSS comments , i made a mistake with the format used initially for commenting in the CSS file.
 I was using the javascript format (//)for commenting, this resulted in a problem with the colours not displaying correctly for a while in the infant version of the site.
 5. Images missing on github pages even though they worked in gitpod environment. fix for this was to input a "." in the begining of image file address.
-6. Unable to customize the ul for locations.

 ### Known issues

 1. On medium and larger screens the navbar items flicker after they have been selected.
 2. When tested on my smart tv browser, the background colours don't show for hero text , mid section text and footer section.
+3. Unable to customize the ul for locations card in the card gallery, I haven't yet figured out how to over-ride the bootstrap style .
+4. The navbar items text needs to be bolder to be WCAG AAA compliant for visually impaired visitors.
+I haven't yet figured out how to over-ride the bootstrap style .

 ### Project barriers and solutions